anktsrkr/anktsrkr.github.io/content/post/deploy-app-service-environment-v2-in-microsoft-azure.md

 ---
 title: "Deploy App Service Environment (ASE v2) in Microsoft Azure" # Title of the blog post.
 date: 2020-09-26T01:00:00+05:30 # Date of post creation.
-description: "Deploy App Service Environment in Microsoft Azure" # Description used for search engine.
+description: "Deploy App Service Environment (ASE v2) in Microsoft Azure" # Description used for search engine.
 featured: true # Sets if post is a featured post, making appear on the home page side bar.
 draft: false # Sets whether to render this page.
 Draft of true will not be rendered.
 toc: false # Controls if a table of contents should be generated for first-level links automatically.